Zoom H5 Review – A Portable Sound Studio

 The Zoom H5 has at least a four-way microphone recording ability.
 On the top there are the stereo desktop X/Y microphones which are part of a detachable capsule.
 These are used for when placing the recorder on a table/tripod/camera and recording a group or conference.
 The microphones are insulated against slight vibration with a shock mount, but this would only work when the recorder is off the person and stationary on a tripod etc.

 Rode make a shotgun microphone capsule which can be exchanged with the x/y capsule.
-This will then turn your H5 into a shotgun microphone recorder, camera or tripod mounted.
+This will then turn your H5 into a total shotgun/external microphone recorder, camera or tripod mounted.
 But there is then no shock mount for the microphone.
-So you will need to get on which will fit on the camera/tripod mount.
+So you will need to get one which will fit on the camera/tripod mount.

-By the side on the capsule is a stereo 3.5 mm jack plug socket which allows an external microphone with this size of plug to be used with this recorder.
+On the side of the capsule is a stereo 3.5 mm jack plug socket which allows an external microphone with this size of plug to be used with this recorder.
 Would this socket be better positioned elsewhere on the recorder?
-This would allow the x/y microphone capsule to be removed so that the recorder could be worn on the body easier?
+Yes it would.
+This would allow the x/y microphone capsule to be removed so that the recorder could be worn on the body easier.
 Also there would be less chance of the x/y microphones being damaged if used this way.
+For my use, the x/y capsule is a pain when it is attached and always catching on clothes or something.
+If it gets damaged, then that’s my Lavalier microphone use gone and £75 to replace the capsule.

 All mono microphones have complete independent gain adjustment controls and on/off switches.
-The x/y microphones and stereo external microphone (via 3.5 mm plug-in socket) have one gain adjustment control.
+The x/y microphones and stereo external microphone (via 3.5 mm plug-in socket) have their own single gain adjustment control, for both mics or the 3.5mm plug-in mic.

 Batteries & phantom power

-It uses two AA batteries which seem to last for hours.
+Two AA batteries power this recorder which they claim last for hours.
 I have read people say up to 14 hours record time?
 Well I can tell you when using phantom power.
-You will get no where near that.
+You will get nowhere near that.
 There is a battery indicator which will tell you when your batteries are low.
-It’s not the best.
+It’s not the best and no warning when it is about to run out of power.
 But remember supplying phantom power to external microphones can delete your batteries far quicker.

 Phantom power is 12v – 24v and 48v.
 Phantom power can be supplied to the 3 external microphones.